LearnKoreanwith Us!Start Learning!

 알렉스 (Alex) + 가 : a noun 알렉스 ending in the vowel “ㅡ”

 한국어 (Korean language) + 가 : a noun 한국어 ending in the vowel “ㅓ”

 ♣ Noun ending in a Consonant + 이

 돈 (money)+ 이 : a noun 돈 ending in the consonant, “ㄴ”

 가족 (family)+이 : a noun 가족 ending in the consonant, “ㄱ”

 설탕 (sugar)+ 이 : a noun 설탕 ending in the constant, “ㅇ”

 서울 (Seoul)+ 이 : a noun 서울 ending in the constant, “ㄹ”

-The subject markers, 이 and 가 are small words, and you will be able to communicate with native Koreans without using them.
+The subject markers, 이 and 가 are small words, and you will be able to communicate with native Koreans without them.
 For example, Koreans would still understand your comment such as, “돈 없어요.
 (I don’t have money.) instead of “돈이 없어요.
 (I don’t have money.)”
-However, they will help deliver your message in a clearer way: when you read my future article on the topic markers, you would understand why.
-For right now, just remember the following two rules when you add 이 and 가 to the nouns:
+However, they will help deliver your message in a clearer way.
+Just remember the following two rules when you add 이 and 가 to the nouns:

 감사합니다!
 (Thank you!)